pbradleylab/phylogenize/README.md

 ```

-### Installing *phylogenize* package for use with QIIME2 or in another conda environment
+### Installing *phylogenize* package for use with QIIME 2 or in another conda environment

-QIIME2 runs in a conda environment, meaning it has its own installation of R and related packages.
-To run *phylogenize* with QIIME2, you will need to install *phylogenize* within the QIIME2 conda environment, then install the [q2-phylogenize plugin](https://bitbucket.org/pbradz/q2-phylogenize).
+QIIME 2 runs in a conda environment, meaning it has its own installation of R and related packages.
+To run *phylogenize* with QIIME 2, you will need to install *phylogenize* within the QIIME 2 conda environment, then install the [q2-phylogenize plugin](https://bitbucket.org/pbradz/q2-phylogenize).
 The instructions are similar for installing in any other conda environment, except of course you won't need the plugin.

 First, switch to the correct environment.
-For QIIME2, this is accomplished with `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).
+For QIIME 2, this is accomplished with `source activate qiime2-2019.4` (see [here](https://docs.qiime2.org/2019.4/install/native/#activate-the-conda-environment)).

 Installing *phylogenize* within conda is a little tricky.
 You will need to manually install a few libraries and packages that are either not included, or difficult to install from source.
 From the UNIX command line: